epfl-dlab/aiflows/website/public/docs/contributing_info/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     Learn about contributor recognition, sharing work on Discord, and the importance of acknowledgment for aiFlows library contributions in the :ref:`recognition_info` guide.
 Happy contributing! 🚀🌐

-Licence Information (spoiler alert: it's open-source and completely free!)
+Licence Information (Spoiler Alert: It’s Open-Source and Completely Free!)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     Check out :ref:`license_info` to get quick answers about aiFlows' open-source MIT License, its free-of-charge accessibility, and its versatility for use in commercial projects.
     Understand the flexibility the license offers, and explore how you can contribute to the thriving aiFlows community.